awslabs/amazon-neptune-tools/neptune-export/readme.md

 `mvn clean install`

-## Exporting to the bulk loader CSV format
+## Exporting to the Bulk Loader CSV Format

 When exporting to the [CSV format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html) used by the [Amazon Neptune bulk loader](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html), _neptune-export_ generates CSV files based on metadata derived from scanning your graph.
 This metadata is persisted in a JSON file.
 There are three ways in which you can use the tool to generate bulk load files: